-Personally, what I found most interesting during my time visiting Kingston Pen was the workshop and the brick building it was housed in.
-As Kingston pen was a working prison the labor shop produced everything from mattresses to furniture.
+What I found most interesting while visiting Kingston Pen was the workshop and the brick building it is housed in.
+As Kingston pen was a working prison the labour shop produced everything from mattresses to furniture.
 Because the inmates made roughly $6 a day, the products were only ever used in other government agencies.

 The former guard also went through the conditions that led to the 1971 riot; a four-day event that resulted in hostages, police negotiations, and fires.
-In the end the inmates gave in after the military showed up and threatened to take the prison back with force.
-Two prisoners were killed during the riot and much of the prison was damaged beyond repair, partially because the inmates were concerned about moving to the newly built Milhaven facility.
+In the end, the inmates gave in after the military threatened to take the prison back with force.
+Two prisoners were killed during the riot and much of the prison was damaged beyond repair.
+This was partly because the inmates were concerned about moving to the newly built Milhaven facility.